jjok/my-mopidy-setup/README.md

 My Mopidy Setup
 ===============

-This is the Docker image that I'm currently using to run [Mopidy](https://www.mopidy.com/) on a Raspberry Pi Zero with [PhatDAC](https://shop.pimoroni.com/products/phat-dac) and a Pi 2 with an IQAudio Pi-DACZero.
+These is the Docker images that I'm currently using to run [Mopidy](https://www.mopidy.com/) and [Snapserver](https://github.com/badaix/snapcast) on a Raspberry Pi 3a, and [Snapclient](https://github.com/badaix/snapcast) with a
+[PhatDAC](https://shop.pimoroni.com/products/phat-dac) or IQAudio Pi-DACZero on a Raspberry Pi Zero.

 It probably won't be exactly the setup you want, but feel free to create a fork for your own setup.